aMarCruz/react-native-text-size/README.md

 overline   | sans-serif        | 10   | 1.5

 The font used, in non-rooted devices are sans-serif: Roboto, sans-serif-light: Roboto-Light, sans-serif-medium: Roboto-Medium.

+In Android, letterSpacing is omitted when running in ReactNative v0.54 or lower.

 _Note: The Material Design guide determines that both, 'button' and 'overline' text must be uppercase, but `fontVariant` is not supported in RN for Android, so that property is excluded._